 Love the envier.
 Love the gossiper.
 Love the poor nay-sayer.
 Pray for them.
 Listen to them.
 But don't let them infest the church - because everyone will suffer.
 Be as innocent as doves but as wary as serpents - because the folks who bring down a church often do their work in secret until the foundations crack beyond repair.

-A woman who just lost her job said to me, “Sometimes an angel has to push you off the cliff before you get the help you need.
+A woman who lost her job (this, before the mass loss of jobs caused by the pandemic, so I acknowledge that this is not a very good example) said to me, “Sometimes an angel has to push you off the cliff before you get the help you need.
 I'm scared, but grateful I lost my job - because that's the only way the good that is to come can happen.”
+The good that is to come.
+That's faith.